takahirohonda/portfolio-site-jekyll/_posts/creative-writing/short-story/2022/2022-10-16-aged-carer.md

 ---
 layout: post
-title: Woman Prison in Japan
+title: Aged Carer
 category: short-story
-permalink: /creative-writing/short-story/woman-prison-in-japan
+permalink: /creative-writing/short-story/aged-carer
 ---

 When I was living in Japan, my job required me to visit women's prisons.
 I worked as a salesman for a company that sells correspondence vocational education packages.